 “It has to be pointed out that it has come in evidence that the deceased was a strongly built man and in the circumstances, it is rather strange that no external marks were found on the body which could demonstrate that there had been a struggle.
 The absence of struggle and the corresponding external injuries is yet another vital aspect which had gone unnoticed by the Courts below.”

 “By and large, this Court will not interfere with the concurrent findings recorded by the Courts below.
 But where the evidence has not been properly appreciated, material aspects have been ignored and the findings are perverse under Article 136, this Court would certainly interfere with the (concurrent) findings of the Courts below.
 In a case based on circumstantial evidence, circumstances from which inference of guilt is sought to be drawn should be fully proved and such circumstances must be of conclusive nature pointing to the guilt of accused.”

 “Upon consideration of the facts and circumstances of the case, we are of the view that the circumstances and the evidence adduced by the prosecution do not form a complete chain pointing to the guilt of the accused and the benefit of doubt is to be given to the accused and the conviction of the appellants is liable to be set aside.”

 Apparently, Francesco and his mates had some hash and heroin on the evening of 3.02.2010.
 Francesco was a chain smoker with a deep growling cough and indeed once was in a long-term relationship with Elisa.

 It is indeed an achievement that this present case has stood resolved in 4 years.
-It has traversed its journey from the lowest Court to the highest and found its conclusion in record time.
 The diplomatic pressure here too cannot be discounted.
 Is the freedom for Tomaso and Elisa being offered as a false concession while the Italian Marines continue to suffer under our prejudices?
 Only time will tell.
 Sì!